DeanoBurrito/northport/README.md

 A brief summary of the current and planned features are available below, but for a more in-depth roadmap can be found [here](docs/Roadmap.md).

 ## Project Goals
-1) Modern and relatively complete kernel: driver infrastructure, graphics/audio/network stacks, VFS, and smp-aware scheduler.
+1) To build a modern and relatively complete kernel: driver infrastructure, graphics/audio/network stacks, VFS, and smp-aware scheduler.
-2) Cross-platform.
-My plan is to develop for risc-v first, with the x86_64 port being used as a sanity check.
+2) Support for multiple platforms.
+My plan is to develop for risc-v first, and use the x86_64 port as a sanity check.
+With limine now supporting aarch64, support for that may come later.
 3) To be self-hosting.
-The system should be able to perform a cross-platform build of itself.
+The system should be able to cross-compile itself.
 4) Clean code and useful documentation.

 ## Project Features